peteroupc/peteroupc.github.io/bernoulli.md

 An alternative version of the algorithm above doesn't generate a geometric random number at the outset.

 1. Set _k_ and _w_ each to 0.
 2. Flip the input coin.
-If the coin returns 0 and _k_ is 0, return 1.
-Otherwise, if the coin returns 0, return 0.
+If the flip returns 0 and _k_ is 0, return 1.
+Otherwise, if the flip returns 0, return 0.
 3. Generate a uniform(0, 1) random number _U_.
 4. If _k_ > 0 and _w_ is less than _U_, go to step 1.
 5. Set _w_ to _U_, add 1 to _k_, and go to step 2.